|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy|

 Repair processes- nitrocellular repair (excision repair of single DNA breaks, homologous recombination and non-homologous end-joig of double breaks, erroneous mutagenic repairs), regeneration in cell populations.

 Effects of radiation at the tissue level - biochemical interactions of cells, bystander effect , abscopic effect of remote extra-target induction of radiation effects in tissue.
-Different radiosensitivity of tissues depending on reproductive activity and degree of deference.
+Different radiosensitivity of tissues depending on reproductive activity and degree of differentiation.

 Relationship between biological effect and radiation dose :